thyarles/knsk/README.md

     --timeout {number}    Max time (in seconds) to wait for Kubectl commands --no-color            All output without colors (useful for scripts) -h --help             Show this help

+### Issues

+If **knsk** doesn't meet your needs, feel free to open an issue, I'll be happy to help.

+Also, you can try the new [nsmurder](https://github.com/achetronic/nsmurder).
+I've never used it and as far as I know it was made in [Go](https://golang.com).
+If you are serious about security, you should carefully examine the source code, including (source code of dependencies) before using it.
+I believe in the developer who made it, he's a nice guy, but I don't believe in the developers of the dependencies the project needs.